Cathal-McHale/computational_theory/README.md

 # Task 6: SHA-256 Proof of Work
-This task mimics a proof-of-work algorithm by finding English word(s) whose SHA-256 hash starts with the most leading 0 bits.
+This task simulates the proof-of-work concept used in blockchain and cryptographic systems by searching for English word(s) whose SHA-256 hash starts with the highest number of leading zero bits.

 ## Features Implemented
 - Uses nltk.corpus.words for dictionary input